Why Saas PLM is Necessary For Remote Work

 A decade ago, adopting SaaS seemed like a luxury.
 Today, we know SaaS solutions are integral to running any type of company — especially with hybrid work-from-home or fully remote operations.

-Product lifecycle management (PLM) software has allowed food and beverage manufacturers to speed up innovation cycles, improve collaboration, and streamline data management.
+Product Lifecycle Management (PLM) software has allowed food and beverage manufacturers to speed up innovation cycles, improve collaboration, and streamline data management.
 But, companies that aren’t using a cloud-based SaaS PLM aren’t able to reap the full benefits of the technology.
-If you’re still using an on-site PLM to manage recipe data, packaging
+If you’re still using an on-site PLM to manage recipe data, packaging design, and other aspects of your products, it’s time to upgrade to a cloud-based solution.

 What Is SaaS PLM?